 Lumbar facet syndrome

-Lumbar facet syndrome is a term used to describe the pain of arthritis in the facet joints, specifically in the facet joints of the lumbar spine (lower back).
+Lumbar facet syndrome is a term used to describe the pain of arthritis in the facet joints, specifically in the facet joints of the lumbar (lower) spine.

-Because the lumbar spine bears most of the weight and flexibility of the body, the joints of the spine tend to deteriorate over time.
-Facet joints connect the vertebrae and allow them to pivot and rotate, giving movement to the spine.
-These joints are covered with cartilage and synovial fluid, which adds lubricant and allows the vertebrae to move smoothly.
-As the cartilage wears down over years of repetitive motion, lumbar facet syndrome can develop.
+Because the lumbar spine bears so much of the body’s weight while still remaining flexible, the joints are prone to deterioration over time.
+Facet joints connect the vertebrae and allow them to pivot and rotate to facilitate basic spinal movements.
+These joints are covered with cartilage and synovial fluid, which adds lubrication for smooth movement.
+As the cartilage wears down due to natural changes combined with years of repetitive motion, lumbar facet syndrome can develop.

 Conservative treatment for lumbar facet syndrome

-Facet joint deterioration can lead to the development of bone spurs (osteophytes) that grow near the deteriorated joints.
+In addition to local aches and stiffness, facet joint deterioration can lead to the development of bone spurs that grow near the deteriorated joints.
 In the lower back, if a bone spur comes into contact with a nearby nerve root and/or the large sciatic nerve, it can produce pain, tingling, numbness and muscle weakness in the buttocks, legs and feet.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs)